ScazLab/ScazLab.github.io/_posts/2016-10-04-Fall-projects.md

 ### User Study

-We are close to start a 40 people user study to investigate
+We are close to start a 40 people user study to investigate when communication is useful to overcome uncertainty in collaboration.

 ### Improvements to the Baxter Software